Philippines Socioeconomic Panel Survey (PSPS)

 UPSE occupies the buildings of the Philippine Center for Economic Development along Osmeña Avenue, UP Campus, Diliman, Quezon City.

-We want evidence that is generated locally and used locally.
-Following this mission, UPSE will support the PSPS by grounding the panel survey and sub-studies within local academia, connecting academics and researchers to our work, and providing mentorship opportunities and fellowships to young PIs and recent graduates.
+The PSPS will prioritize evidence that is generated locally and used locally.
+Following this mission, UPSE is supporting the PSPS by grounding the survey and sub-studies within local academia, connecting academics and researchers to our work, and providing mentorship opportunities and fellowships to young PIs and recent graduates.

 Philippines Institute for Development Studies